 On 28th September, at 10am, we hold our All-Age Harvest Festival Service, and this will be an opportunity to give thanks for all that we enjoy, but also an opportunity to commit ourselves to a just world, where all share equally in the bounty of the earth, all respect creation, and all work together for the benefit of this and future generations.

-What about coming along to the parish hall on 2nd July, some time between 11am and 12.30pm?
+What about coming along to the Parish Hall on the 1st October, some time between 11am and 12.30pm?
 Everyone is welcome, and you’ll enjoy it – who wouldn’t when there are bacon rolls!

 It’ll be an informal opportunity for all ages to meet with friends over Brunch (including those bacon rolls and vegetarian options), to relax, chat, and maybe discuss a current issue if you want to – not to put anyone straight, but to share thoughts, knowledge, experience.
 There’s no pressure, no wrong question, almost certainly no one right answer, either!